archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog:
+- Fixed bug when trying to quit mpm if quit_after_task="no"
 - Improved _CheckParallelDownloads function.
 - Added a prompt to save tmp/list when quit_after_task is set to 'yes'.
 - Checking none youtube platforms for parallel downloads.